 follow the rules defined in 26.2.7 (EDCA operation using MU EDCA parameters), except that

-update the dot11MUEDCATable to respective values that correspond to fields in the MU EDCA Parameter Set element in the Per-STA Profile corresponding to the AP to which the STA is associated in Priority Access Multi-Link element contained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the corresponding Per- STA Profile is present and contains an MU EDCA Parameter Set element.
+If the corresponding Per-STA Profile is present and contains an MU EDCA Parameter Set element, update the dot11MUEDCATable to respective values that correspond to fields in the MU EDCA Parameter Set element in the Per-STA Profile corresponding to the AP to which the STA is associated (#12696) and which is operating on the link included in the set of EPCS links in Priority Access Multi-Link element contained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD.

-if the MUEDCATimer[AC] of the STA reaches 0, either by counting down or due to a reset following the reception of an MU EDCA Reset frame, the STA shall update CWmin[AC], CWmax[AC], and AIFSN[AC] to the values that are contained in the EDCA Parameters Set element in the Per-STA Profile corresponding to its associated AP in the Priority Access Multi-Link element, if the corresponding per-STA profile is con- tained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD and the Per-STA Profile contains an EDCA Parameter Set element.
+if the corresponding per-STA profile is con- tained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD and the Per-STA Profile contains an EDCA Parameter Set element, then if the MUEDCATimer[AC] of the STA reaches 0, either by counting down or due to a reset following the reception of an MU EDCA Reset frame, the STA shall update CWmin[AC], CWmax[AC], and AIFSN[AC] to the values that are contained in the EDCA Parameters Set element in the Per-STA Profile corresponding to its associated AP in the Priority Access Multi-Link element,.

-After the EPCS priority access is torn down, each STA affiliated with an EPCS non-AP MLD
+After the EPCS priority access is torn down (#10326, #12695) for the requested service type, each STA affiliated with an EPCS non-AP MLD

 shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP Limit [AC] state variables following the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).